Crawford92/DeliveryData/README.md

 - Completed (7/29): Function to calculate estimated adjusted pay per order
 - Completed (7/29): Function to calculate 'active mileage'
 - Completed (8/10): Preserve aggregated data for use across insights
+- Completed (8/14): Create function to take average distance and duration for stacked deliveries

 ## NOTES
 - Attributes appear in this document surrounded by single quotes 'like this'